Wednesday, October 30, 2019

 To our surprise, a gentleman stopped by the CallAir to let us know an award had been given to the airplane; I didn't know what but it came a few days later in the mail (we had to leave before the award ceremony).

-Much appreciated, but around the table at the Mustang on the Saturday morning after it came in, it was opined that the award could be either for the airplane or the pilot.
+Much appreciated, but around the table at the Mustang Cafe on the Saturday morning after it came in, it was opined that the award could be either for the airplane or the pilot.
 I'm still not quite sure about that.

 Thursday, April 11, 2019